cuba-platform/admin-tools-addon/README.md

 When SH scripts are run, the system generates temporary files, which are stored in the `.\tomcat\temp` directory.
 Note that the component does not remove these files automatically.

 ## SSH Console
 SSH Console allows operating network services on remote servers right from the application UI.
 Note that this functionality is available only for UNIX systems.

  ![ssh_console_menu_item](img/SSH-Console_menu_item.png)

+Before connecting to a remote server, it is required to specify credentials and a hostname in the corresponding section.
+After that, use action buttons to connect to a server via SSH or to disconnect.
+The toolbar of SSH Console also comprises the __Fit__ button, which allows managing the size of a terminal, and a progress bar.

 ### Known issues